mdn/content/files/en-us/web/accessibility/aria/annotations/index.md

 The ARIA attributes providing these new abilities are as follows:

 - `aria-description=""` — provides a detailed description of an HTML element, as opposed to the brief label provided by [`aria-label`](/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-label_attribute).
 - `role="insertion"` and `role="deletion"` — semantically denote HTML elements whose contents represent an insertion to or deletion from the overall document.
-These are semantically equivalent to the HTML [`<ins>`](/en-US/docs/Web/HTML/Element/ins) and [`<del>`](/en-US/docs/Web/HTML/Element/del) elements.
+These are semantically equivalent to the HTML {{HTMLElement('ins')}} and {{HTMLElement('del')}} elements.
 Note that these aren’t part of the new ARIA annotations features, but they are of central relevance.
 - `role="mark"` — semantically denotes HTML elements containing text that is marked/highlighted for reference purposes.
-This is semantically equivalent to the HTML [`<mark>`](/en-US/docs/Web/HTML/Element/mark) element.
+This is semantically equivalent to the HTML {{HTMLElement('mark')}} element.
 - `role="suggestion"` — semantically denotes a single proposed change to an editable document.
 This should be used on an element that wraps a single insertion and deletion (see `role="insertion"` and `role="deletion"` above).
 - `role="comment"` — semantically denotes a comment/reaction to some content on the page, or to a previous comment.